Warning: these pages are currently being updated for 2016/17

 Any student wishing to take Part III must complete, sign, and submit an application form (please print both sides).
 Entrance to Part III is conditional on results in Part II, as explained on the application form.
 The standard criterion is that you must get a First in Part II of the Computer Science Tripos.

-Applications must be submitted by the Division of Easter Term (21 May in 2012 and 2013).
+Applications must be submitted by the Division of Easter Term (14 May in 2016 and 21 May in 2017).
 We are asking for your applications to be submitted before you sit your Part II exams, so that we can give decisions as soon as possible after the Part II results come out.

 If you delay application until after results are announced, then the Faculty Board may still be able to consider your application but there will be a delay in getting a decision as the Faculty Board's sub-committee will need to re-convene to consider any late applications.